-Two claims made by Gold in this article are disputable and should be noted.
-First, is the assertion that Judaism is not concerned with inner feelings.
-While it is true that in Judaism actions are more often than not privileged over thoughts and feelings, certain manifestations of Judaism, including hasidism and musar (a 19th century movement that focused on the study of Jewish ethics and values), do stress the importance of inner feelings.
+Two claims made by Gold in this article are disputable: First, is the assertion that Judaism is not concerned with inner feelings.
+Certain manifestations of Judaism, including Hasidism and Mussar (a 19th-century movement that focused on the study of Jewish ethics and values), do stress the importance of inner feelings.
 Second, is Gold’s assertion that natural law is a concept foreign to Judaism.
 While some scholars have assumed this to be true, others disagree.

 An important point to make from the outset is that Jewish law does not teach that it is forbidden to be a homosexual.
 On the contrary, Jewish law is concerned not with the source of a person’s erotic urges nor with inner feelings, but with acts.
 The Torah forbids the homosexual act, known as mishkav zakhar, but has nothing to say about homosexuality as a state of being or a personal inclination.

 In other words, traditionally, a person with a homosexual inclination can be an entirely observant Jew as long as he or she does not act out that inclination.

 The Biblical Sources

 The basis of the prohibition against homosexual acts derives from two biblical verses in Leviticus: “Do not lie with a male as one lies with a woman; it is an abhorrence” (Leviticus 18:22) and “If a man lies with a male as one lies with a woman, the two of them have done an abhorrent thing; they shall be put to death—their bloodguilt is upon them” (Leviticus 20:13).
 The Torah considers a homosexual act between two men to be an abhorrent thing (to’evah), punishable by death — a strong prohibition.